 MEDICAL MARIJUANA STRAINS:

-There are two species of cannabis used for medical marijuana, Indica and Sativa.
-Medical marijuana strains belong to one of the two or a hybrid of both:
+There are two species of cannabis used for medical cannabis, Indica and Sativa.
+Medical cannabis strains belong to one of the two or a hybrid of both:

 Indica strains are known for their calming benefits, and generally create a sedative feeling.
 This sensation tends to be centered in the body, which relaxes as muscle tension is reduced.
 For this reason, Indica strains are commonly used to promote a good night’s sleep.
 It is commonly used to relieve inflammation, glaucoma, arthritis, chronic pain, and muscle tension.
 Side effects reported by some users include lethargy and difficulty concentrating.